 An L-1A is used primarily by executives and managers of those companies.
 This visa also permits a company that does not yet have an office in the United States to establish one by sending an executive or manager to the United States to establish it.

 If you are interested in obtaining an L-1A visa for yourself or for a member of your company, contact Tucker, Nong and Associates today.
-Our experienced L-1A visa attorneys can make sure the filing process moves quickly and is error free.
+Our experienced L-1A visa attorneys can make sure the filing process moves quickly.
 Don’t slow your business down, let us help you file immediately.

 Who are managers and executives?